kyma-project/kyma-infrastructure-manager/hack/runtime-migrator/README.md

 3. migrates the shoot specs to the new Runtime custom resource (Runtime CRs created with this migrator have the `operator.kyma-project.io/created-by-migrator=true` label)
 4. saves the new Runtime custom resources to files
 5. checks if the new Runtime custom resource will not cause update on the Gardener
-6. saves the results of the comparison between original shoot and the shoot KIM will produce based on new Runtime custom resource
+6. saves the results of the comparison between the original shoot and the shoot KIM produces based on the new Runtime CR
-7. applies the new Runtime custom resources to the designated KCP cluster
+7. applies the new Runtime CRs to the designated KCP cluster
-8. saves the results migration in the output json file
+8. saves the migration results in the output json file

 ## Build